FarronF/limerick-council-meetings/meetings/2023/01/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2022.md

 NOTICES OF MOTION

-16. Notice of Motion submitted by Councillor L. Galvin--- 7
+16. Notice of Motion submitted by Councillor L. Galvin
+---
+7

 ***I will move at the next Meeting that Limerick City and County Council cut the trees at***